So, what is a sales strategy really?

 It’s only when you know your leads so intimately that you’ll be able to deliver sales experiences that add value and don’t come across as “salesy.”

-In addition to these sales strategies, you should also encourage healthy competition in your sales resources, give them the best tools (such as a leads platform like UpLead, a CRM, and other productivity tools), and generous incentives.
+In addition to these tactics you should also encourage healthy competition in your sales resources, give them the best tools (such as a leads platform like UpLead, a CRM, and other productivity tools), and generous incentives.

 This strategy-sales process mapping needs a well-documented sales process.
 Here’s a 10-step sales process that you can use as a starting point.